Community Assistance & Information

 - The subsequent directors are then elected by the freeholders of the district.

-- Some boards hire staff to conduct the business of the district.
+- Boards routinely hire staff and an attorney to conduct the business of the district.

 - The jurisdiction over activities of a conservancy district ultimately lies with the circuit court that established the district for specific purposes.